A Model-Independent Radio Telescope Dark Matter Search in the L and S Bands: Acknowledgements

 \section{Acknowledgements}

-We gratefully acknowledge the support of the Heising-Simons Foundation, grant 2018-0989, and the assistance of Andrew Siemion, Steve Croft, and Matt Lebofsky of the Breakthrough Listen program throughout the project.
+We gratefully acknowledge the support of the Heising-Simons Foundation, grants 2018-0989 and 2022-3566, and the assistance of Andrew Siemion, Steve Croft, and Matt Lebofsky of the Breakthrough Listen program throughout the project.
 The Breakthrough Prize Foundation funds the Breakthrough Initiatives which manages Breakthrough Listen.
 The Green Bank Observatory facility is supported by the National Science Foundation and is operated by Associated Universities, Inc. under a cooperative agreement.
 We further thank Ben Safdi, Josh Foster, and Hitoshi Murayama for helpful discussions.
-A.K. acknowledges receipt of a graduate research grant from the Applied Science and Technology program, and N.R. acknowledges receipt of a Haas Scholars Fellowship.
-A.L. gratefully acknowledges a NSF California Alliance Postdoctoral Fellowship.
+A.K. acknowledges receipt of a graduate research grant from the Applied Science and Technology program.